nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Find a task by an attribute: `find`

-Finds a task by a set of defined attributes.
+Finds a task by a set of attributes given below.

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

-If different attributes are supplied, tasks that match all attributes will be displayed.
+If you provide different attributes in the command, tasks that match all attributes will be displayed.
-If multiple search phrases of the same attribute is supplied, tasks that match any of the search phrase will be displayed.
+If you provide multiple search phrases of the same attribute, tasks that match any of the search phrase of the same attribute will be displayed.

-Search phrases supplied must be valid input.

 Available attributes in v1.3 include:
-* `title:` find all tasks with the search phrase in the given title
+* `title:` finds all tasks which contain the search phrase in the given title
-* `desc:` find all tasks with the search phrase in the given description
+* `desc:` finds all tasks which contain the search phrase in the given description
-* `type:` find all tasks of the given type
+* `type:` finds all tasks of the given type
-* `date:` find all tasks with the given date and/or time
+* `date:` finds all tasks with the given date and/or time
-* `status:` find all tasks with the given status
+* `status:` finds all tasks with the given status
-* `tag:` find all tasks related with the given module tag
+* `tag:` finds all tasks related with the given module tag

 Examples:

-* `find title:play games` will list all tasks with title that includes the phrase `play games`
+* `find title:play games` will list all tasks with a title that includes the phrase `play games`
 * `find type:todo` will list all tasks with the type `todo`

-* `find title:dinner type:todo` will list all tasks with a title that includes `dinner` and of the type `todo`
+* `find title:dinner type:todo` will list all tasks with a title that includes `dinner` and is of the type `todo`
 * `find date:01-01-2020 11:00` will list all tasks with the date 01-01-2020 11:00

-* `find title:dinner title:lunch type:todo` will list all tasks with the type `todo` and title that includes either `dinner` or `lunch`
+* `find title:dinner title:lunch type:todo` will list all tasks with the type `todo` and with the title that includes either `dinner` or `lunch`